opengs/file2llm/README.md

   <img alt="application/x-bzip2" src="https://img.shields.io/badge/BZ2-gray?style=for-the-badge">
 </p>

-File2LLM is specifically designed to works with LLMs.
-Not like other golang solutions, it makes sure of text location, paddings and its formatting adding structural boundaries understandable by LLM.
-It adds additional processing to make that text will be understandable by LLMs.
+File2LLM is specifically designed to work with LLMs.
+Unlike other Golang solutions, it preserves text location, padding, and formatting, adding structural boundaries that are understandable by LLMs.
+It also performs additional processing to ensure that the extracted text is properly interpretable by LLMs.

-It is designed to operate on entire disks of unstructurred data of all possible formats.
-It can work with nested file formats (like archives) to recursivelly read them and create files information that can be passed to LLM.
+File2LLM can handle nested file formats (such as archives) by recursively reading them and creating structured file information suitable for LLM input.

 ## Features